Page loading ... Please wait.

 Rice Krispies Treats®: Butter, or spray with a non stick vegetable spray, a 9 inch (23 cm) square baking pan.

-Place the Rice Krispies® in a large bowl that has been buttered or sprayed with a non stick vegetable spray.
+Place the rice cereal in a large bowl that has been buttered or sprayed with a non stick vegetable spray.

 Butter, or spray with a non stick vegetable spray, a medium sized saucepan.
-Melt the butter and salt in the saucepan over medium low heat.
-Add the marshmallows and constantly stir until the marshmallows have completely melted.
-Add the vanilla extract and then pour the mixture over the Rice Krispies® cereal and stir until all the cereal has been coated.
+Melt the butter in the saucepan over medium low heat.
+Add the marshmallows and stir constantly, with a wooden spoon or heatproof spatula, until the marshmallows have completely melted.
+Add the vanilla extract and then pour the mixture over the rice cereal and stir until all the cereal has been coated.

-Immediately pour the mixture into your prepared pan and lightly pat until even.
+Pour the mixture into your prepared pan and lightly pat until even.
 Cool at room temperature until the Rice Krispies Treats® have set.
 Cut into squares.
-Can store at room temperature for a few days if well wrapped
+Well wrapped, these treats can be stored at room temperature or in the refrigerator for a few days.

+Preparation time 15 minutes.
 Makes about 16 squares.
-Preparation time 35 minutes.

 Rice Krispies Treats, Rice Krispies and Kellogg's are trademarks of Kellogg's NA Co.